servicebinding/spec/README.md

 | `uri` | A valid URI as defined by [RFC3986](https://tools.ietf.org/html/rfc3986)
 | `username` | A string-based username credential
 | `password` | A string-based password credential
-| `certificates` | A collection of PEM-encoded X.509 certificates, representing a certificate chain used in mTLS client authentication
+| `certificates` | A collection of PEM-encoded X.509 public certificates, representing a certificate chain used to trust TLS connections
 | `private-key` | A PEM-encoded private key used in mTLS client authentication

 `Secret` entries that do not meet these requirements **MUST** use different entry names.